Click

 If there are any questions or concerns directly related to the surgery during the recovery period, please call this office at 941.957.1955 ext.
 208.

-If there is an emergency after hours, contact your regular veterinarian or 941.929.1818 for the Suncoast Veterinary Emergency & Specialty Center.
+If there is an emergency after hours, contact your regular veterinarian or 941.216.7886 for Sarasota Veterinary Services.

 ARC will treat at our clinic, at minimal cost, any post-op complications resulting directly from the surgery, if the above post-op instructions are followed in full.
 Your regular veterinarian must address illnesses or injuries that are not a direct result of surgery.
 Please call for an appointment as soon as you see cause for concern.